red-hat-storage/ocs-ci/docs/getting_started.md

 3. oc client binary is installed on your localhost and binary is listed in $PATH (running oc version on terminal should display version > 3.11).
    Latest client can be downloaded from [oc-client](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/).
+4. For vSphere based installations, [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
+   and [jq]( https://stedolan.github.io/jq/download/) should be installed ( terraform version should be 0.11.13  )

+#### AWS UPI
+There are additional prerequisites if you plan to execute AWS UPI deployments

+1. Install the `jq` and `awscli` system packages

+##### Mac OSX Users
+The system `sed` package is not compatible with the script used to install AWS UPI.
+To resolve this issue, you must install `gnu-sed`.
+You can do this with brew.

+    brew install gnu-sed

+In addition to this, you will need to ensure that `gnu-sed` is used instead of the system `sed`.
+To do this you will need to update your PATH accordingly.
+In your shell rc file (`~/.bashrc`, `~/.zshrc`, etc.) add the following line to the end of the file.

+    export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"

 ## Installing